gimli-org/gimli/doc/dev.rst

 * Classes starts with Upper Case Letter.

-* Members and Methods allways starts with Lower Case Letter.
+* Members and Methods always starts with Lower Case Letter.

 * All class member (self.member) need to be initialized in the Constructor.